Centennial Lecture Series: The Eyes Have It: Physical Therapy Management of Common Vestibular Disorders

 - Understand the mechanics of the semicircular canals and macula in health.

-- Interpret the findings of common vestibular tests based on an understanding of mechanics of the canal and macula.
+- Interpret findings from common vestibular tests based on canal and macula mechanics.

-- Use evidence based clinical decision rules to differentiate peripheral versus central vestibular dysfunction.
+- Use evidence-based rules to differentiate peripheral vs. central vestibular dysfunction.

-- Identify and interpret typical and atypical patterns of benign paroxysmal position nystagmus observed during positional testing and canalith repositioning maneuvers.
+- Identify and interpret typical and atypical nystagmus patterns during testing.

-- Develop and implement a vestibular rehabilitation therapy program for peripheral vestibular hypofunction based on the principles of neuroplasticity of the VOR.
+- Develop and implement vestibular rehab programs for peripheral hypofunction using VOR neuroplasticity principles.

 Janet O. Helminski